 Plug-in hybrid electric vehicles are also powered by both a gas engine and electric motor.
 What differentiates them from conventional hybrids is the way in which the battery is charged.
 In addition to using regenerative braking, PHEV batteries are charged by plugging in an electrical outlet.

 The main advantage of a PHEV over a conventional hybrid is its ability to run on electricity alone.
 According to the U.S. Department of Energy, most PHEV can travel between 20 and 40 miles using only the electric battery.
 Because of this, plug-ins are substantially more fuel efficient.
-The Honda Clarity, for example, has a 47-mile all-electric range and a combined city/highway MPG equivalent of 110.

 Battery Electric Vehicles